HermanL02/WarwickUniversity-Notes/202404/Script.md

 If we briefly take a look at the technical methods WeChat use to protect the security compare to its competitors.
 It is the only app that does not provide a E2EE option, while it only provides the encryption between the users and the server, which means this is still technically possible to be leaked to WeChat workers and the government.
 Telegram provides a E2EE option.
 WhatsApp, Facebook Messenger, and iMessage all provide real time end-to-end encryption protocol.
 ### Personal Experience
 Although there is no official investigations about how many users are not satisfied with the WeChat privacy policy, I could provide some personal cases about it.
 During the 2022 Chinese election, there is a protestor put a banner on the bridge in Beijing for anti-lockdown.
-I don't personally agree or disagree with the person, but I shared this to my friend on WeChat.
+I shared this to my friend on WeChat.
 Right after I share the image, I was banned for 7 days.
 On the same time, my grandpa, which is a 75 years old man, who sent news regarding the prediction of the election in the WeChat group.
 He was banned as well as the whole WeChat group for spreading rumours.
 Above 3分20秒
 ### Any Other Choices For Mainland People to use E2EE?